erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 This document describes the **UrbanGeoPulse**'s architecture, a system requested by the city of New York (NYC).<br>
 (This is a **showcase** of a **software architecture** definition process.
 The requirements are hypothetical, inspired by the [Introduction to PostGIS](https://postgis.net/workshops/postgis-intro) workshop.)

-NYC requires **real-time** information on the streets and neighborhoods with the highest concentration of **pedestrians** and **non-pedestrians** (referred to as **mobilized** individuals) at any requested timeframe within the last 24 hours. <br><br>
+NYC requires **real-time** information on the streets and neighborhoods with the highest concentration of **pedestrians** and **non-pedestrians** (referred to as **mobilized** individuals) at any requested timeframe within the last 24 hours.

-This information **will be used to make decisions** regarding transportation budgets, timing of municipal construction work, advertising fees, and more.
+This information will be used to **make decisions** regarding **real-time** needs such as the deployment of police resources and traffic control, as well as **long-term** considerations like transportation budgets, timing of municipal construction work, and advertising fees.

-The architecture comprises technology and modeling decisions, that will ensure the final product will be fast, reliable and easy to maintain.
+The architecture comprises technology and modeling decisions that will ensure the final product will be fast, reliable and easy to maintain.
 The document outlines the thought process for every aspect of the architecture, and explains why specific decisions were made.
 It’s extremely important for the development team to closely follow the architecture depicted in this document.
 In any case of doubt please consult the Software Architect.